fantostisch/deb-wireguard-daemon/README.md

 # WireGuard Daemon

-Daemon for managing a WireGuard server using a REST API.
+Daemon for managing a WireGuard server using an API.
 Built for [eduVPN](https://eduvpn.org).

 This project is used by the